royalapplications/docs/src/r2021/royalts/reference/connections/web-page-chrome.md

 #### Show Toolbar
 If enabled, a browser toolbar with basic commands and access to the URL is shown.

+#### Ignore Certificate Errors
+If enabled, the certificate errors are suppressed.

 #### Open Links in Default Browser
 If enabled, each clicked link will be opened in your default browser and not in the connection tab or window.